-1. Test is noise limited.
+2. Test is noise limited.
 In FM, this results in a reading that is somewhat inaccurate.
 The actual dynamic range is probably a few dB worse than the figures indicated.
-While this sounds opposite of what one would expect, because the test is based on a SINAD measurement, the presence of noise means that it takes a stronger signal to have a product equal to the measured noise floor, resulting in a number that appears better than it would be if there were no noise.
+While this may sound opposite of what is expected, the presence of noise means that a stronger signal is required to have a product equal to the measured SINAD and the result is a number that appears better than it would be if there were no noise.